-The UF/IFAS Tropical Research and Education Center (TREC) was established in 1929 by an act of the state legislature, in what is now Miami-Dade County, on land donated by the Krome family and Mr. Charles E. Schaff.
+The UF Institute of Food and Agricultural Sciences (IFAS) Tropical Research and Education Center (TREC) was established in 1929 by an act of the state legislature, in what is now Miami-Dade County, on land donated by the Krome family and Mr. Charles E. Schaff.

 As the premier teaching, research, and extension institution in Florida, UF/IFAS TREC’s primary focus is on tropical and subtropical fruit crops, traditional and tropical vegetables, tropical ornamental crops, energy crops, and natural resources in the warm subtropics.
 The programs at UF/IFAS TREC seek to improve the viability of regional agricultural economies, protect and enhance natural resources, and encourage positive interaction at the urban-agriculture interface.